Wilhelm Tham

-Carl Wilhelm August Tham (22 July 1812 – 12 July 1873) was a Swedish author, historian and geographer.
+Carl Wilhelm August Tham (22 July 1812 – 12 July 1873) was a Swedish writer, historian and geographer.

 Carl Wilhelm August Tham was born in Forsvik, Sweden.
 He was the son of Vollrath Tham and Ulrika Beata Vult von Steijern.

 He studied at Uppsala University and then worked as a teacher in Strängnäs.
 In 1850, Tham taught mathematics and physical geography at the Royal Swedish Academy of War Sciences.